SeekND/TikTokFlow/README.md

 2. Solder 3 diodes to the TX pin of the MASTER ARDUINO. (  >|  )
 3. Each of the Diodes will be connected to each RX pin of the slave arduinos.
 4. Upload the master code to the MASTER unit.
 You can change FULLTIME, FLASHTIME and even add more sequences.
+5. Plug the USB cable in the MASTER unit and pray it has enough current to power all the leds :D
+  - You can also connect some 5v power source directly into the 5V connection in the arduino if you have too many leds.